jfri3d/YsenClimate/README.md

-# MorningWeather
+# YsenClimate
-Morning weather panel with an InkyPHAT
+Weather panel with an InkyPHAT